Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Once in a while, I still plug my car into a 120V socket, especially when traveling, as I'd need to charge from a rental house or a campsite, and that has always been sufficient in most cases.

-So my routine has been to plug the car in and let it do its things when I get home.
-And I generally set the max charge at 180 miles, about 55% of the battery's capacity, more than my typical day's worth of real-world driving.
+My routine has been to plug the car in and let it do its thing when I get home.
+I generally set the max charge at 180 miles, about 55% of the battery's capacity, which is more than my typical day's worth of real-world driving.

 Tesla Charging Speeds